-Mobile music listening has always presented a sort or conundrum for me.
+Mobile music listening has always presented a sort of conundrum for me.
 I love music and have a penchant for a wide variety from many cultures!
-But I don’t like wearing massive over-ear headphones when I’m on the go.
+But I don’t like wearing massive over-ear headphones when I’m on the go, like the Sony MDR 1R premium headphones.
 They often look silly and close me off from the outside world too effectively.
 Yet no matter how I listen to my extensive library of audio tracks, I demand it be in high quality with full rich sound–something often offered up by the larger more expensive set of cans.
 See my dilemma?

 The Bottom Line: V-Moda is obviously targeting a discerning customer of particular taste–the one who demands performance and style with disposable money to back it up.

 You can buy the V-Moda Crossfade LP2 Limited Edition Over-Ear Noise-Isolation Headphones at Amazon for $199.99

 Another con is that when you wear then for a long time they make you warm.
 They also keep sweat smell.